rackspace-cookbooks/magentostack/README.md

 - toggles
   - certificate generation node['magentostack']['web']['ssl_autosigned']

+> apache2::mod_fastcgi doesn't allow to compile mod_Fastcgi from source, therefore it will not use the mod_fastcgi patched version.
+It means Ubuntu with Magento CE <1.9 or EE < 1.14 might have some bugs.
+[References](http://www.magentocommerce.com/boards/m/viewthread/229253/)

 ### gluster
 - what it does
   - sets up glusterfs based on the `node['rackspace_gluster']['config']['server']['glusters']` attribute